Gaussian Ensemble Belief Propagation

 2 Our solution

-Our approach utilizes existing simulators, originally designed for full information, to make educated guesses about what is going on, by feeding in random noise to indicate our uncertainty.
+Our approach utilises existing simulators, originally designed for full information, to make educated guesses about what is going on, by feeding in random noise to indicate our uncertainty.
 We check the outputs of this educated guess (the prior for statisticians following along at home).
 Then we make an update rule that uses the information we have to improve this guess, until we have squeezed all the information we can out of the observations.

 How exactly we do this is not very complicated, but it is technical.
-Long story short— our method is in a family of called belief propagation methods, which tells us how to update our guesses when new information arrives.
+Long story short— our method is in a family called belief propagation methods, which tells us how to update our guesses when new information arrives.
 Moreover, this family updates our guesses using only local information, e.g. we only look at “yesterday” and “today” together rather than looking at all the days at once.
 We need to walk through all the data to do this, ideally many times, so it takes a while.
 Each time we try to squeeze more information out of the update.

 That is not a new technique; people have been doing it for decades.
 Our trick is that we can use simulators to do it, rather than a complicated statistical model.
 To gauge the certainty of my input data, we run the simulator with various inputs and observe the outputs.

 The minimum viable example for us, and the one we tackle in the paper, is a (relatively) simple test case, Figure 4.
 This is what’s known as a system identification problem.
 Each circle represents a variable (i.e. some quantity we want to measure, like the state of the ocean), and each arrow signifies a ‘physical process we can simulate’.
-The goal is to identify the query parameter (red circle) from the evidence, i.e. the some noisy observations we made of the system.
+The goal is to identify the query parameter (red circle) from the evidence, i.e. some noisy observations we made of the system.

-The data in this case comes from a fluid simulator, of are simply modelling a fluid flowing around a doughnut-shaped container.
+The data in this case comes from a fluid simulator, modelling a fluid flowing around a doughnut-shaped container.
 We didn’t collect actual data for this experiment, which is just as well—I’m a computer scientist, not a lab scientist 😉.
 Our observations are low-resolution, distorted, and noisy snapshots of the state of the fluid.
-That red circle indicates a hidden influence on the system; in our case it is force that “stirs” the fluid.
+That red circle indicates a hidden influence on the system; in our case it is a force that “stirs” the fluid.
 Our goal is “can I work out what force is being applied to this fluid, by taking a series of photos of it?”

 In fact, many modern methods ignore this hidden influence entirely; the Ensemble Kalman Filter, for example, struggles with hidden influences..
 But in practice we care a lot about such hidden influence.
 For one thing, such hidden factors might be interesting in themselves.
-Sailors, for example, care not just about the ocean waves, but also with what the waves’s behaviour might indicate about underwater hazards.
-Also, we want to be able distinguish between external influences and the dynamics of a system itself, because, for example, we might want to work out how to influence the system.
+Sailors, for example, care not just about the ocean waves, but also about what the waves’ behaviour might indicate about underwater hazards.
+Also, we want to be able to distinguish between external influences and the dynamics of a system itself, because, for example, we might want to work out how to influence the system.
 If I am careful about identifying which behaviour comes from some external factor, this lets me deduce what external pressure I need to apply to it myself.
 What if I want to not only work out how the water flows, but how it will flow when I pump more water in?

-This challenge belongs to a broader field known as Causal inference from observational data, which concerns itself with unraveling such complexities.
+This challenge belongs to a broader field known as Causal inference from observational data, which concerns itself with unravelling such complexities.
 I feel that is probably worth a blog post on its own, but for now let us summarise it with the idea that a lot of us think it is important to learn what is actually going on underneath, rather than what only appears to be going on.

 3 Performance

 Having outlined the problem, let’s now delve into the performance of GEnBP, our proposed solution.
-As a researcher, it’s essential to justify the efficacy of our methods How good is GEnBP, relatively speaking?
-As far as we can tell there is only one real competitor in this space, which is classic Gaussian Belief Propagation (GaBP) — more on GaBP below We use that as a baseline.
+As a researcher, it’s essential to justify the efficacy of our methods.
+How good is GEnBP, relatively speaking?
+As far as we can tell, there is only one real competitor in this space, which is classic Gaussian Belief Propagation (GaBP) — more on GaBP below.
+We use that as a baseline.

-It’s challenging to present multiple simulations from a 2D fluid simulator effectively, as they primarily consist of colorful squares that are not immediately interpretable.
+It’s challenging to present multiple simulations from a 2D fluid simulator effectively, as they primarily consist of colourful squares that are not immediately interpretable.
 This is easier if we can plot it in 1 spatial dimension.
 For demonstration purposes, I set up a special 1D pseudo-fluid simulator.
 The question, in this one, is “how well do our guesses about the influencing variable converge on the truth?”

 This example is extremely contrived though!
 So let us quantify how much better the answers are on the more complex, more realistic, 2-dimensional problem.